International Students

 Pukekohe Intermediate School has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Ministry of Education.

-Copies of the Code are available on request from Pukekohe Intermediate School or from the New Zealand Ministry of Education website, www.minedu.govt.nz.
-It is also available in Korean.
+Copies of the Code are available on request from Pukekohe Intermediate School or from the New Zealand Qualifications Authority (NZQA) website:

 About Pukekohe